 Pick a time at night when you typically start feeling tired and go to sleep every night at that time—even on the weekends.
-Sticking to a daily sleep routine keeps your biological clock in order so that you’ll sleep more soundly.
-If you do have to change your sleep pattern, do so in small increments, like going to bed earlier or staying up later by 15 minutes.
+Sticking to a routine keeps your biological clock in order so you’ll sleep more soundly.
+If you do have to change your sleep pattern, do so in small increments, such as going to bed 15 minutes earlier or staying up 15 minutes later.

-Keep in mind that while exercise can help you sleep better, you shouldn’t squeeze your workout into the hours before bedtime.
-Strenuous activity two or three hours before bed can raise the temperature of your body, which makes it harder for you to fall asleep.
+Keep in mind that though exercise can help you sleep better, you shouldn’t squeeze your workout into the hours before bedtime.
+Strenuous activity an hour or two before bed can raise the temperature of your body, which may make it harder for you to fall asleep.

-Make time for a nightly “unwinding” ritual—like reading a book, taking a warm shower bath, preparing for the next day, listening to soothing music.
-Activities like these will help ease the transition between wakefulness and drowsiness, making you feel more relaxed.
-But be careful not to overdo it with the electronic gadgets—lights from these devices stimulate the brain and suppress the production of melatonin, making it harder to unwind.
+Make time for a nightly unwinding ritual such as reading a book, taking a warm shower or bath, preparing for the next day or listening to soothing music.
+Activities like these will help ease the transition between wakefulness and drowsiness, which makes you feel more relaxed.
+But be careful not to overdo it with the electronic gadgets.
+Lights from these devices stimulate the brain and suppress the production of melatonin, making it harder to unwind.

-Smokers are four times less likely to feel well rested after a night’s sleep than nonsmokers, according to a study in the Chest Journal.
+Smokers are more likely to experience lower sleep quality and an increased number of sleep disturbances, according to a 2019 BMC Public Health study.
 Why?
-Because of the stimulating effect of nicotine, as well as withdrawal pangs during the night.
+Because of the stimulating effect of nicotine, as well as “nocturnal sleep-disturbing nicotine cravings.”
 The bad habit can also lead to asthma and sleep apnea.
 So add “quit smoking” to your to-do list.

 And while you’re at it, you should consider giving up that nightcap, too.
-While alcohol might help you fall asleep initially, studies have found that it can negatively impact sleep quality and benefits and potentially heighten the risk of sleep apnea.
+Although alcohol might help you fall asleep initially, studies have found that it can negatively impact sleep quality and benefits and potentially heighten the risk of sleep apnea.

-Your bedroom should be cool, dark and quiet if you want to get a solid night of sleeping.
-The temperature should be set around 65 degrees—if room is too hot, it can interfere with your body’s natural dip in temperature throughout the night, disrupting your sleep.
-You also should make sure there is as little background noise and light as possible—turn off the TV, use low-wattage bulbs in your bedroom, and invest in blackout curtains to keep the room dark.
+Your bedroom should be cool, dark and quiet if you want to get the best sleep ever.
+The temperature should be set at around 65 degrees.
+If the room is too hot, it can interfere with your body’s natural dip in temperature throughout the night, disrupting your sleep.
+You also should make sure there is as little background noise and light as possible.
+Turn off the TV, use low-wattage bulbs in your bedroom and invest in blackout curtains to keep the room dark.

 6. Nap—the right way.

 Naps help restore alertness, increase productivity and can be used as a sort of mini-vacation, an escape from reality—which is why organizations like Google and The Huffington Post have places for employees to sleep on the job.
-While naps are nice in more ways than one, you should try to limit yours to 10-30 minutes per day, preferably in the mid-afternoon—if you nap for too long or too close to your bedtime, you will throw off your sleep pattern.
+Although naps are nice in more ways than one, you should try to limit yours to 10-30 minutes per day, preferably around mid-afternoon.
+If you nap for too long or too close to your bedtime, you will throw off your sleep pattern.

 Stay away from consuming large meals—especially ones that are acidic and spicy—before you hit the hay.
 Otherwise you’ll struggle to fall asleep because of digestion and heartburn.
 If you must satisfy your grumbling tummy, choose a snack that combines carbohydrates and calcium or a protein and the amino acid tryptophan to boost serotonin levels.
-Try a banana with a teaspoon of peanut butter, fruit with low-fat yogurt, or a piece of grain toast with low-fat cheese or turkey.
+Try a banana with a teaspoon of peanut butter or fruit with low-fat yogurt.

 8. Make it a rule: Your bedroom is for sleeping only.